She found porn video of her 5-year-old on Coast man's phone while celebrating his birthday

 At the plea hearing before Circuit Court Judge Larry Bourgeois, the child's mother said: “[I] will never forget what you have done.
 It has been one of the hardest lessons in life, but we are moving on, and we won’t allow you to hold us back anymore.
 I forgive you, and pray every day that God will come into your life.

-Bourgeois said before sentencing Wathen: “[Y]ou took advantage of a five year old child – a baby – and you filmed it.
+Bourgeois said before sentencing Wathen: “[Y]ou took advantage of a 5-year-old child – a baby – and you filmed it.
 You took her dignity and her innocence.
 You ruined lives.”

 Wathen will not be eligible for early release and must register as a sex offender when he finishes serving his sentence.
 Assistant District Attorney Chris Daniel prosecuted the case.